nautobot/nautobot-app-device-onboarding/docs/user/app_getting_started.md

 ### Onboarding a Device

-Navigate to the Device Onboarding Job: Jobs > Perform Device Onboarding (original).

-or

-Navigate to the SSoT dashboard and run `Sync Devices` to get basic device and information onboarding, followed by `Sync Network Data` to add additional details from the network to these devices.
+Navigate to the `Jobs` page from the nautobot navigation bar.
+Run `Sync Devices From Network` to get basic device and information onboarding, followed by `Sync Network Data From Network` to add additional details from the network to these devices.
 E.g. Interfaces, IPs, VRFs, VLANs.

 ## What are the next steps?